-Nematodes are ubiquitous inhabitants of the soil microbe community and include both beneficial and plant-parasitic species.
-Plant-parasitic nematodes are commonly associated with the roots of all turfgrass species throughout the United States.
+Nematodes are ubiquitous inhabitants of the soil microbe community and include both beneficial and plant parasitic species.
+Plant parasitic nematodes are commonly associated with the roots of all turfgrass species throughout the United States.
 In addition to naturally occurring in soils, nematodes can also be unintentionally introduced via sod, rhizomes or stolons.
 Parasitic nematodes are microscopic, unsegmented worms that use a needle-like mouthpart, called a stylet, to puncture the plant cell, inject digestive juices and then ingest the resultant plant fluids.
 Nematodes that feed on turfgrass roots are most abundant when the turf is actively growing, but populations can fluctuate based on the amount of turf root growth.
 Across a given area like a golf green, nematodes are unevenly distributed and are found in pockets of high populations which may change location within the green over time.

 Nematodes feed as either endoparasites or ectoparasites.
-Some endoparasitic nematodes have sedentary adult females that feed and reproduce inside turf roots with the most common example being the root-knot nematode.
+Some endoparasitic nematodes have sedentary adult females that feed and reproduce inside turf roots, with the most common example being the root-knot nematode.
 Conversely, ectoparasitic nematodes spend their entire life feeding and reproducing in the soil surrounding the root system.
 These are the most diverse group of nematodes and include ring, sheath, spiral, sting, stubby root, and stunt nematodes (see table).
 Migratory endoparasitic nematodes are capable of feeding on both the inside and outside of turf roots and include lance, root-lesion and pin nematodes.
 Finally, foliar-feeding parasitic nematodes, such as Anguina pacificae (stem gall nematode) also exist, but only impacts Poa annua greens along the Pacific Coast of California, Oregon and Washington.

-Several nematodes are associated with cool-season greens, including lance, ring, root-knot, sheath, spiral, stubby root and stunt.
-The sting nematode, adapted to warm climates, is generally absent in cool-season turf.
-In the absence of sting, root-knot and lance are considered the most problematic nematodes because they are commonly found in greens and, as endoparasites, can create significant disruption to roots.
+Several nematodes are associated with turf in the southern US, in both cool- and warm-season greens.
+Lance, ring, root-knot, sheath, spiral, stubby root and stunt are most often found in cool-season and warm-season turf in the south.
+The sting nematode is generally absent in cool-season turf, but is extremely common in warm-season turf.
+In the absence of sting, root-knot and lance are considered the most problematic nematodes in southern turf because they are commonly found in greens and, as endoparasites, can create significant disruption to roots.
 Even nematodes with a low risk of damage can injure greens when population densities reach peak levels.
 Sand content in the root zone has a major impact on plant-parasitic nematodes, and golf greens generally provide the optimum environment of well-drained sandy soils with soil moisture at or near field capacity.